hypi-universe/docs/content/logic-graphql.md

 ###  Object Block

 GraphQL object has a name and contains fields.
 Similarly, Object field blocks are given on the Logic Canvas.
 They have the shape of a `C`.
 You can choose a field on the object block.
 It fits inside the GraphQL Data block.
-It accepts scalar blocks inside it.
+It accepts scalar blocks or other object blocks inside it depending on what the selected field type is.

 ![GraphQL Data](/img/Logic-GQL-Object-Block-2.png)

 ###  Scalar Block

-The Scalar field holds a Constant value.
+[Scalar](lowcode/scalars.md) has a data type that does not have any fields of its own.
+Int, Float, String are some of the scalar types.

 When you want to retrieve Scalar values from an object, put a scalar block inside an object or GraphQL data block.
 The returned values get stored in the Response Variable.
+E.g. **username** is a string that is used as a scalar block.

 ![GraphQL Data](/img/Logic-GQL-Scalar-Block-3.png)